 One of the first things you may notice on your visit to the Amalfi Coast is the scent of lemons in the air.

 After a long train ride, say from Rome to Genoa, you might want to jump in the shower to freshen up.
 But private showers weren't the norm in ancient Rome.

 Hop on the train and head towards Florence to learn some of Italy's most interesting history.

-Rome isn’t simply one of the most beautiful cities in the world — it’s also one of the most delicious.
-If you’re planning a trip to the Eternal City, you owe it to yourself to experience the remarkable diversity of traditional Roman cuisine.
+Hop off the train at Rome's Termini train station and you'll soon learn Rome isn’t simply one of the most beautiful cities in the world — it’s also one of the most delicious.

 With so many excellent places to visit, a quick glance at some of the best cities to visit in Italy can make your trip planning that much smoother.

 Let’s take a look at some of the best urban Italy destinations to explore during your vacation in Italy.